-Don’t be discouraged if you cannot find a large block of time to practice guitar.
+Don’t be discouraged if you cannot find a large block of guitar practice time.
 You may not have 1-2 hours to practice guitar every day…but everyone has 10-30 minutes to practice guitar.
 We all have some time for things that are really important to us.

 A musical skill is transferable, when it helps you improve multiple elements of your guitar playing.
 (Example: fretting hand technique, picking hand technique, 2 hand synchronization, shifting from string to string, muting string noise, fretboard awareness, improvisation and many more…).

 Guitar practice materials that improve more than one of these elements at the same time have some degree of transferability.

 Level of guitar practice transferability is determined by 2 factors:

 - The number of secondary musical areas being improved (besides the primary area).

 - The size of the improvement in the secondary areas.